 Can you even remember the last time you actually had film developed?
 Contrary to popular belief (we’re guilty of it too), no amount of Photoshop, Lightroom or Instagram work will ever truly duplicate the look and feel of analog film.
 You can get close, but it will never be quite as imperfectly excellent.
 Jonathan Canlas shoots exclusively on film and wants you to know the medium isn’t actually dead.
+Film Is Not Dead: A Digital Photographer’s Guide to Shooting Film is a 10×8 hardcover book will do exactly that—teach us all how to shoot on film again.
 6 Filmmaking Tips From David Fincher.
+Perfectionist.

 Indy Mogul - DIY filmmaking.
 Francis Ford Coppola: On Risk, Money, Craft & Collaboration.
 Over the course of 45 years in the film business, Francis Ford Coppola has refined a singular code of ethics that govern his filmmaking.

 As our AFTRS Graduate Certificate of Screenwriting students begin their journey, I thought I’d share the 10 things I wish I’d know when I started out.
 1. Why people go to the movies If you’re making films to be viewed by the cinema-going public, it would seem pretty obvious that you should seek to understand why people go the movies, wouldn’t it?
 RonDexter.com.

 For a very small fraction of the money, you can get 80-90% of the way there.
 You get broadcast-quality HD video in an easy container, on a rock-solid format card.
 Either SD or CF. A Red Anything costs at least $20k just for the cube.
 Then you have to buy a monitor or viewfinder, hard drive or card reader, lenses, adapters if you want to use Nikon or Canon glass, then there's all the rods, arms and mounting gewgaws just to make it work.
 Then, with any of those cameras, ESPECIALLY the Red, you have do deal with their proprietary workflow, memory cards, codecs, etc. Same with the Sony F3, the Arri Alexa, even the Canon C300 is pretty barebones.
 Most of the shooters I know are putting Nikon primes on their $80k Varicams they bought 3 years ago and are now having trouble renting out.

 The fact of the matter is, unless you want to take a step backwards to tape again, there's just no comparison.
 But a Canon 5D or Nikon D800 is almost disposable by comparison.